Skip to main content

 To rotate keys, go to Dashboard → Domains → Rotate Keys, or call the API:

-curl -X POST "https://api.shieldlabs.ai/api/domains/{domain_id}/keys/rotate" \
+curl -X POST "https://account.shieldlabs.ai/api/domains/{domain_id}/keys/rotate" \

 -H "Authorization: Bearer YOUR_JWT_TOKEN"